Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 There’s good news and bad news for detecting a DNS leak.
 The good news is that checking whether your VPN is leaking your DNS requests is quick, easy and simple; the bad news is that without checking, you’re unlikely to ever know about the leak until it’s too late.

-1. Enter ipleak.net into your browser’s address bar.
+1. Enter your chosen leak test site into your browser’s address bar.

 2. Once the web page loads, the test begins automatically and you will be shown an IP address.